Nilofer Qureshi: Personal life

-Nilofer Qureshi is married to Asaf Qureshi, a fellow scientist and professor specializing in cholesterol and tocotrienols, holding a Ph.D. from the University of Manchester.
-After their marriage, the couple migrated to the United States from Pakistan, where Nilofer Qureshi pursued her Ph.D. at the University of Wisconsin–Madison, and Asaf Qureshi continued his postdoctoral research.
+Qureshi is married to Asaf Qureshi, a fellow scientist and professor specializing in cholesterol and tocotrienols, holding a Ph.D. from the University of Manchester.
+After their marriage, the couple migrated to the United States from Pakistan, where Qureshi pursued her Ph.D. at the University of Wisconsin–Madison, and Asaf Qureshi continued his postdoctoral research.
 They have one son.
 The couple has co-authored multiple publications and currently resides in both Dallas, Texas, and Kansas City, Missouri.

-Over her 50-year career, Dr. Qureshi has established herself as a leader in the study of inflammatory diseases, proteasomes, and septic shock mechanisms.
-Her 200+ publications and extensive collaborative network of over 40 scientists globally highlight her influence in shaping modern biomedical research.
-Her contributions to biochemistry and immunology have had a profound impact on the fields of vaccine development, inflammatory diseases, and translational medicine.